xgeekshq/split/README.md

 ## 🏃  How to Run - with docker

-In order to run the whole project with docker you need to prepare the `.env.example` file that is present in the root folder of the project and from there run the following command: `docker-compose up -d`
+In order to run the whole project with docker you need to prepare the `.env.example` file that is present in the root folder of the project and from there run the following command: `docker-compose up -d`.
+After the containers have been built you should start the replica set by running the follow comand `docker exec mongo /scripts/rs-init.sh`.
+(It will take 30s to conclude the process - after the first *bye* appears you should wait)

 ## Usage